hegedani/Pruning_algorithms_for_phylogenetic_trees/README.md

-The listed algorithms can be used to prune exceptionally long branches in phylogenetic trees.
+The following algorithms can be used to prune exceptionally long branches in phylogenetic trees.

 - **Primitive Straight-Forward Approach (PSFA)**
     - Identify the longest edge and calculate the sizes of the two components resulting from its removal